nuetzliches/spocr/docs/content/3.reference/result-set-naming.md

 ---

-Status: Stable (Bridge v4.5) – Updates occur only when the resolver gains new capabilities.
+Status: Stable – updates occur only when the resolver gains new capabilities.